xaratustrah/iqtools/README.md

 ## Code Components

-### IQData class
+### IQBase class
 This class covers all required parameters to handle time domain IQ data and their representation in frequency domain.
 Cuts, slices etc. are also available.

 ### iqtools
-Is a collection that uses the IQData class as main data type but additionally offers tools for plotting and accessing the data.
+Is a collection that uses the IQBase class as main data type but additionally offers tools for plotting and accessing the data.
 Stand alone operation is also possible using command line arguments.

 ### iqgui